-Whether you manage your company’s marketing program or work with a B2B marketing agency, a second quarter “spring cleaning” gives you a chance to check in on the initiatives or goals that you set in January to evaluate what’s working and what’s not working.
+Whether you manage your company’s marketing program or B2B marketing agency, a second quarter “spring cleaning” gives you a chance to check in on the initiatives or goals that you set in January to evaluate what’s working and what’s not working.

 Of course, you’re not going to reinvent the wheel on your marketing program which is still shaping up since the New Year, but there are a few areas that could benefit from some spring cleaning attention.

 Too many incorrect email addresses or unresponsive recipients can cause problems, including getting banned from your marketing email server or getting sent straight to spam in all your recipients’ inboxes due to too many total spam complaints from recipients who should no longer be on your list.

 Start with your most active email list because it deserves the most attention.1 Go through and examine which emails were bounced back from your last few campaigns.
 Perhaps there are obvious typos in the addresses that you can fix, or spam addresses that can be deleted.

 If you’re worried that this spring cleaning exercise could go too far and remove potential leads from your lists, conduct a re-engagement campaign to gauge the interest- and relevance-level of your contacts.
 A few popular re-engagement campaigns can:

 - Contain a compelling offer such as a free eBook

 - Remind recipients why they joined your list in the first place

 - Remind the recipient (if applicable) of the great history they have with your company

 Once you’ve conducted this campaign, you’ll be able to assess metrics such as delivery, open and click-through, download and response rates, giving you a better sense of which recipients should stay and which can go.